chu-jia/scrollwise-images/image_generate_prompt/d3s2_image_generate_prompt.md

 ── genrePref — STORY VIBE / atmosphere (how the image should FEEL) ──
 Frontend question: "What kind of vibe should [protagonist]'s story have?
 Which style keeps you most engaged as a reader?"
 Apply the same genre world as D2S1, framed around HARD-MOMENT BACKUP / if X then Y. Outfit LOCK still wins over costume cues.
-Genre decoration must NOT hide the if→then story.
+Genre must NOT hide the if→then story — keep HUD/props secondary.
-• suspense (User chose A: Suspense — Sherlock / Knives Out) Visual mood: cozy mystery — feed pull as a tempting clue; backup as a planned safe exit; cooler impulse side + warmer backup side.
+• suspense (User chose A: Suspense — Sherlock / Knives Out) Visual mood: cozy mystery — the "pull" of the feed as a tempting clue, the backup as a planned safe exit; cool blue-grey + warm lamp on the backup side.
-  REQUIRED stylistic cues — include 2–4: detective coat family if already in D2S1; soft tension on the pull; calm decisive backup; notebook with one if→then arrow (no readable text).
+  REQUIRED stylistic cues — include 2–4: detective coat family if already in D2S1; soft tension on the impulse side; calm decisive backup side; notebook with one if→then arrow (no readable text).
   Pose: almost opening the phone, then choosing the planned response.
   Still safe: non-horror, no blood, no weapons.
 Skin: fair 自然白皮偏黄.
-• comedy (User chose B: Comedy — The Good Place / Brooklyn Nine-Nine) Visual mood: light sitcom hope — warmer soft light, teal + coral; gentle "oops autopilot" then "backup ready" timing.
+• comedy (User chose B: Comedy — The Good Place / Brooklyn Nine-Nine) Visual mood: light sitcom hope — warmer soft light, teal + coral; gentle comic timing on the almost-open fail then backup save.
-  REQUIRED stylistic cues — include 2–4: half-smile / raised eyebrow; clean set-like room; soft comic beat without slapstick injury.
+  REQUIRED stylistic cues — include 2–4: half-smile / raised eyebrow; clean set-like room; soft "oops autopilot" then "backup ready" beat; no slapstick injury.
   Pose: catching the autopilot reach with kind humor — safety rail, not lecture.
   Skin: fair 自然白皮偏黄 — bright soft face, NOT orange tan.
 • sci_fi (User chose C: Science fiction — Interstellar / The Martian / cyberpunk)
-  Visual mood: near-future cyberpunk — feed lure as soft glow; backup as a simple safety-rail / pause path (minimal HUD, no readable text); techwear ONLY if already in D2S1.
+  Visual mood: near-future cyberpunk — feed pull as soft glowing lure; backup as a simple safety-rail / pause glyph (minimal HUD, no readable text); techwear ONLY if already in D2S1.
-  REQUIRED stylistic cues — include 3–5: cyan/magenta rim; soft holographic if→then (two abstract nodes + ONE arrow); NOT a doomscroll disaster spiral; NOT a wall of floating icons that buries the story.
+  REQUIRED stylistic cues — include 3–5: cyan/magenta rim; soft holographic if→then path (two abstract nodes + arrow); NOT a doomscroll disaster spiral; NOT a wall of floating icons that buries the story.
-  Pose: finger hovering on unlock → breath/pause → planned next action.
+  Pose: finger hovering on unlock → pause → planned next action icon.
   Skin: fair 自然白皮偏黄 — neon rim OK on edges, face base matches D2S1.
 • real_life (User chose D: Real-life story — grounded drama / documentary)
   Visual mood: ordinary sofa/desk/waiting spot — muted true-to-life colors; calm, prepared expression; no fantasy costume.